 This Symposium inaugurates the series on Philanthropy in Education: Global Trends, Regional Differences and Diverse Perspectives, a new initiative launched and co-sponsored by NORRAG, the Sheikh Saud bin Saqr Al Qasimi Foundation for Policy Research, the Open Society Foundations and the Graduate Institute of International and Development Studies.

 The Inaugural Symposium entitled “Philanthropy in Education: Global Trends, Regional Differences and Diverse Perspectives” will be held from 22 to 24 November 2017 at the Maison de la paix in Geneva.

-The preliminary agenda can be downloaded here.
+The final programme can be downloaded here.

 Through the support provided by the International Education Funders Group, a number of travel grants were offered to scholars to present their research during the Symposium.

 Stay tuned for more information regarding the upcoming Symposia in the series, which will take place in 2018-19.
 Also, please do not forget to follow our hashtag #philanthropyinEd throughout the symposia series.

 You may download a presentation brochure of the symposium here.

 - Stephen Ball, Distinguished Service Professor of Sociology of Education, Institute of Education, University College London

 Stephen J Ball is Distinguished Service Professor of Sociology of Education at the University College London, Institute of Education.
 He was elected Fellow of the British Academy in 2006; and is also Fellow of the Academy of Social Sciences and Society of Educational Studies, and a Laureate of Kappa Delta Phi; he has honorary doctorates from the Universities of Turku (Finland), and Leicester (UK).
 He is co-founder and Managing Editor of the Journal of Education Policy.